 “Curtis is synonymous with Southern journalism and politics,” said Charles L. Overby, chairman of the Freedom Forum, which funded the building and beginning operations of the Overby Center with a $5 million grant.
 “If you said those words to leading journalists in the country, they would mention Curtis’ name immediately.
 He is one of the great assets on the Ole Miss campus.”

 Wilkie was a reporter and editor at The Clarksdale Press Register from 1963 to 1969, a time when the civil rights movement was at its height.
 While at The Boston Globe for 25 years, he served as national and foreign correspondent.
 He covered seven presidential campaigns for the Globe and served as White House correspondent 1977-82.
 He established and headed the Globe’s Middle East bureau and lived in Jerusalem from 1984 to 1987.
 He covered numerous wars and conflict in the Middle East.
-He is a frequent contributor to national magazines and has written or co-written four books about the South.
+He is a frequent contributor to national magazines and has written or co-written five books.

 SENIOR OVERBY FELLOW

 Veteran journalist Greg Brock, whose 43-year-career included positions at some of the country’s largest and most respected newspapers, is a senior fellow at the Overby Center for Southern Journalism and Politics at the University of Mississippi.

 Brock retired in 2017 from The New York Times, where he worked for 20 years in a number of leadership capacities.
 He was senior editor for standards, news editor of The Times Washington bureau, news editor on the international desk and deputy political editor for the 1996 presidential campaign.